Accessibility statement

 PDFs

 We have some content in PDF form, which will not be accessible to everyone.
 We are working to replace all PDFs with HTML content.
-Please get in touch if you need information in an alternative format.
+Please contact us if you need information in an alternative format.

 Alt text